November 8, 2019

 Root can help insure your rebuilt title car

-We cover vehicles with rebuilt titles as long as you’re able to provide us with a Vehicle Identification Number (VIN) for the vehicle (located on the driver’s side dashboard) and if the vehicle satisfies our other underwriting criteria for coverage.
+We offer rebuilt title insurance as long as you’re able to provide us with a Vehicle Identification Number (VIN) for the vehicle (located on the driver’s side dashboard) and the vehicle satisfies our other underwriting criteria for coverage.

 At Root, we base your car insurance rate primarily on how you drive.
 That means good drivers could save more on their car insurance with Root compared to other insurance companies, even while driving a rebuilt title vehicle.